Important information: please note that this call is now closed and this page is retained for information purposes only.

 42. Applicants are required to detail what active involvement is planned, how it will benefit the research and the rationale for their approach.
 PPI needs to be undertaken in a manner that acknowledges that some people may need additional support, or to acquire new knowledge or skills to enable them to become involved effectively (see INVOLVE publications for guides for researchers).
 Applicants should therefore provide information on arrangements for training and support.
 Where no PPI is proposed, a rationale for this decision must be given.

-43. For further information and guidance about PPI, please visit the researchers section on the NIHR website.
+43. For further information and guidance about PPI, please visit the PPI advice in the researchers section on the NIHR website.

 44. Applicants are expected to include in their application relevant information in line with the assessment criteria outlined below.